Ignacio Brex

-Juan Ignacio Brex ([ˈbɾeks]; born 26 May 1992) is an Argentine-Italian professional rugby union player who primarily plays centre for Benetton of the United Rugby Championship.
-He has also represented Italy at international level, having made his test debut against France during the 2021 Six Nations Championship.
+Juan Ignacio Brex ([ˈbɾeks]; born 26 May 1992) is an Italian-Argentine professional rugby union player who primarily plays centre for RC Toulon of the French Top 14.
+He has also represented Italy at international level.
 Brex has previously played for clubs such as San Cirano, Pampas XV, and Viadana in the past.

+He played with Benetton in the United Rugby Championship until 2025.

 Professional career

+Born in Argentina, Brex is of Italian descent through his father and holds dual citizenship.
 After playing for Argentina until 2015, in 2019 Brex was named in the Italy Sevens squad for the Qualifying Tournament for the 2020 Summer Olympics.

-In January 2021, he was named in Italy squad.
+In January 2021, he was named in the Italy squad.

+On 22 August 2023, he was named in Italy's 33-man squad for the 2023 Rugby World Cup.